purescript/documentation/guides/Getting-Started.md

 #### Setting up the Development Environment

-PureScript's core libraries are configured to use the [Spago](https://github.com/spacchetti/spago) package manager and build tool.
+[Spago](https://github.com/spacchetti/spago) is the recommended package manager and build tool for PureScript.

 If you don't have Spago installed, install it now: